gengiscb/flutter_pokedex/README.md

 Run locally just clone the repo, install dependencies(flutter pub get) and run (flutter run)

-Packages that I used
+Packages that I used:

-Provider: for state management is really simple and convenient for small projects.
+provider: for state management is really simple and convenient for small projects.

 shared_preferences: To store locally some settings

 http: To make http request to the pokemon API

 introduction_screen: To create the onboarding, is easy to implement and very configurable